zephyrproject-rtos/zephyr/doc/porting/arch.rst

 * Atomic operators.

-  * If instructions do not exist for a give architecture, a generic version that wraps :c:func:`irq_lock` or :c:func:`irq_unlock` around non-atomic operations exists.
+  * If instructions do not exist for a given architecture, a generic version that wraps :c:func:`irq_lock` or :c:func:`irq_unlock` around non-atomic operations exists.
 It is configured using the :option:`CONFIG_ATOMIC_OPERATIONS_C` Kconfig option.